PavanRangani/docs/docs/prd/contact-company/company-requirements.md

 ### System Rule
 - Only allowed for `Normal Company`.
-- For `Asset Manager` type company,
+- For `Asset Manager | Limited Partnership` fund type company,
-  - `Limited partnership` type fund can't be deleted when it is added to incentive stock or it has wire instruction data.
+  - It can't be deleted when it is added to incentive stock or it has wire instruction data.
+  - If fund has activity or it is added as a `Distribution Fund` for othe LP of same asset manager, it can't be deleted.
+  - `Drawdown` value won't be changed if fund has activity or that fund is added to other LP of the same asset manager.

 ### UX Rule
 - When Limited partnership fund can't be deleted, shows X button disabled.
-- On hover, shows tooltip message with proper message.
+On hover of X, shows tooltip message with proper message.
+- Shows `Drawdown` fund checkbox disabled when it won't be changed.
+On hover, shows tooltip message.

 ### UI Rule
-- Tooltip message: `Incentive stock has already available or It has wire instruction available for this limited partnership funds.
-So it can't be deleted`
+- Tooltip message: `Incentive stock is already available for this Limited Partnership or It has Wire instructions.
+So it can’t be deleted`
+- Tooltip message for Drawdown: `Fund has activity or it is added to other LP`.

 ## Delete company